 – Crystal Vagnier – Select Group – Writer/Editor

-Every good Realtor® should be in the habit of acquiring a preliminary title report as well as a title report for every listing they take.
+Every good Realtor® should be in the habit of acquiring a preliminary title report for every listing they take.
 Having a document that lists encumbrances, liens, mortgages, and additional information relating to the property’s boundaries and history is always more reliable than a person’s memory.
 Don’t let your buyer’s dream home come to a halt due to a clouded title.

 Reduce any closing delays and save money and time by finding out sooner rather than later what possible title issues exist.
-By running a title report you can resolve any legal hiccups with enough leeway.
+By obtaining a title report early you can resolve any legal hiccups with enough leeway.